 We can easily end up accidentally scratching the case, or even breaking it, because we do not realize that the manufacture is daft enough to hide the screws behind the rubber pads on the back.

-Another problem is that the rubber “nubs” hiding the screws, cannot be easily re-attached.
-Users have to get some special glue, which will not bind too much, but also will not fall off.
+Another problem is that the rubber “nubs” hiding the screws cannot be easily re-attached.
+Users have to get some special glue, which will not bind or stick too much to the case, but also bind enough to not fall off.
+I simply did not put my pads back on, and now I think I may even have lost them.

 The recovery partition is hidden on the drive

-The problem is that users will not be able to re-install on a new hard drive, without getting in touch with HP or the place where they brought the PC.
+The problem is that users will not be able to re-install on a new hard drive without either getting in touch with HP or the place where they brought the PC.
 It also makes Dual Boot setups more difficult, as users risk deleting or making the recovery partition become inaccessible.
+Personally, I have both Linux and Windows installed in a dual boot setup, since I need to use Windows in my school.

 (The model pictured in this article is: 13b000no)